code-game-project/.github/profile/README.md

 ### Tooling

 The [CodeGame CLI](https://github.com/code-game-project/codegame-cli) helps you to painlessly develop CodeGame applications.
-It makes setup very easy and provides a universal API to launch and build your projects.
+It makes setup very easy and provides a universal interface to launch and build your projects.

 ## How to get started?